JoshCheek/seeing_is_believing/Readme.md

 * `BEGIN/END` breaks things and I probably won't take the time to fix it, becuase it's nontrivial and its really meant for command-line scripts, but there is currently a cuke for it
 * Heredocs aren't recorded.
 It might actually be possible if the ExpressionList were to get smarter
-* Return statements are dealt with poorly, causing some situations where you could capture and display a value to not capture
+* Return statements and other control-flow changing keywords (next/break/redo/retry) are dealt with poorly, causing some situations where you could capture and display a value to not capture
 * errors come out really shitty if you're calling them from another program like TextMate, would be better to put a line in that shows where the error is.
 * Add a time limit to auto-kill it if it gets stuck or something (e.g. stack overflow is painful to wait for)